jeff-d/quicklab/docs/about.md

 - The ASCII art for "QuickLab" was generated using a [Text to ASCII generator](http://patorjk.com/software/taag/#p=display&f=Speed&t=QuickLab) with the "Speed" font.

+- This terraform project incorporates much of the guidance and design principles found in [The AWS Integration & Automation Team's Best Practices for Terraform](https://aws-ia.github.io/standards-terraform/)

 - QuickLab uses local terraform state, which is appropritate for a single-user project that creates short-lived infrastructure resources.
 If you would like to co-manage a QuickLab with your friends, consider using a terraform deployment pattern that implements proper remote state storage and locking (e.g. [AWS S3 with DyanmoDB](https://www.terraform.io/language/settings/backends/s3))

 - To avoid spurious terraform state diffs, QuickLab generates it's unique LabId using terraform's random provider rather than the uuid string function for reasons explained in the [terraform docs](https://developer.hashicorp.com/terraform/language/functions/uuid).